 Beginning in 2001 and continuing on in the years 2008-2010, PEACE also prevented funding for the in-jail substance abuse program (JASA) from being cut from the budget.
 In 2014, JASA had 221 admissions for treatment services and 127 men and women graduated the program.

-Almost 1,000 children are arrested every year for a first-time minor offense in Polk County.
+Almost 1,000 children were arrested every year for a first-time minor offense in Polk County.
 Every year, almost 300 children under the age of 14 are arrested.
-Arrest records are public through FDLE for background checks – making it hard to get jobs, enter the military, obtain college scholarships, and pass licensing boards.The best way to make sure that no criminal record exists is to use proven diversion programs prior to an arrest.
+We found that arrest records are public through FDLE for background checks – making it hard to get jobs, enter the military, obtain college scholarships, and pass licensing boards.The best way to make sure that no criminal record exists is to use proven diversion programs prior to an arrest.

 Transportation: At our 2013 Nehemiah Action, we got the Director of Transit to increase access to bus stops in the underserved areas of Haines City and Mulberry, serving over 1,000 new families.

 Read more about PEACE in the news.